mozilla-services/lua_sandbox/docs/heka/input.md

 *Arguments*
-* buf (string, userdata (FILE*)) - buffer containing a Heka protobuf stream data or a userdate file object
+* buf (string, userdata (FILE*)) - buffer containing a Heka protobuf stream data or a userdata file object
 * decode (bool default: true) - true if the framed message should be protobuf decoded